 For instance, Unisport has introduced The Ultimate Boot Selector, which helps shoppers find the perfect pair of boots that specifically meets their needs.

 Shoppers will have to answer a series of questions that will single out the best types of boots for each individual.
-For example, they’ll have to answer questions like which position they play, what type they prefer (speed, comfort, control, etc.), which price range they can afford, etc. All this information helps in delivering the perfect recommendation designed specifically for each shopper.
+For example, they’ll have to answer questions like which position they play, what type they prefer (speed, comfort, control, etc.), which price range they can afford, etc. All this information helps in delivering the perfect recommendation designed specifically for each shopper for your ecommerce marketing.

 Based on your answers, the technology will pick out the top three boots that most fit your needs and preferences.
 As you can see in the screenshot below, the recommendations are sorted based on relevance.